The Power of Backups

 Available on: Shared, VPS, and Dedicated

-Manual file backups allow you to take on-demand backups of your files.
+Manual file backups allow you to take an on-demand backup of your files.
 In Pair’s Account Control Center (ACC), it only takes the click of a button.
 The manual file backup is stored on your hosting account by default, but you can download it and store it elsewhere if you so desire.

 SFTP File Backups